yeshamittal/miscellaneous/README.md

  latitudes lie in the range (-90,90) and longitudes (-180,180).

  2) sum of three numbers: Write a program that will print three elements in an array whose sum is equal to a given number.
+ 3) kthNodeInBST actually gives kth smallest element in BST.
+The algorthm is: Add a new key lcount to tree node.
+This keeps track of "total number of nodes present in left branch".
+So, for a tree having lcount = 3, root will be 4th smallest element.
+ 4) linkedlistassignment: Contains variou operations performed on linked list like bubble sort, merge sort, split linkedlist, find element at ith index in linkedlist, delete ij linked list, search in linked list etc.